 Jess here!
-Last week was Cleveland Beer Week and wow, did they put on a good show!
+This post is a bit overdue, but wow did Cleveland Beer Week put on a good show!
 It was great to see so many Cleveland bars and restaurants going all out for the week long celebration, from simple beer specials to event nights with tastings and vendor meet-and-greets.

 We stopped by our favorite spots like World of Beer, Lizardville, and Buckeye Beer Engine where we picked up some sweet brew gear like stickers, buttons, glasses, and koozies.
 We went out especially for the Chicago Tap Takeover at XYZ the Tavern not only because we love the food there (*cough* their amazing BBQ ribs and the Big Zac burger *cough*)…